Underground passages in this Cappadocia cave hotel lead to ancient cave cellars.

-Dine outside on the terrace of its Seki restaurant for jaw-dropping views of the rock citadel of Uchisar Castle and Pigeon Valley.
+Dine outside on the terrace of the hotel’s Seki restaurant for jaw-dropping views of the rock citadel of Uchisar Castle and Pigeon Valley.

 Quince is a tart fruit, and the tiny bits of ground meat add a crumbly texture to the flavors.
 It tastes a little like apple crumble.

 Underground tunnels and caves

-During its restoration, a 3½ mile tunnel and subterranean warren of caves and passages were discovered.
+During its restoration, a 3½-mile tunnel and subterranean warren of caves and passages were discovered.